NickATC/Password_Manager/README.md

 ## Who is this for?
 For anyone who wants to see in very simple terms how to make a GUI and how to link it to a database.
 **This program is not for personal use...or use it at your own risk.
-Remember that there is no security, so anyone can have access to the info in the database.
+Remember that there is no security, so anyone can have access to the info in the database.**

 ## Getting Started

 1. Download the repo.
 2. Run *main.py*
-3. On the menu there is a user guide.
-Just 4 steps to create more secure passwords.
+3. There are few options.
+It should be selfexplanatory

 ### Prerequisites